Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 ## Feedback and Issues

-If you have questions, feedback or want to submit issues, please do so here: [https://github.com/yesinteractive/kong-map/issues](https://github.com/yesinteractive/kong-map/issues).
+If you have questions, feedback, or want to submit issues, please do so here: [https://github.com/yesinteractive/kong-map/issues](https://github.com/yesinteractive/kong-map/issues).